relessawy/bpa-workshop-guide/form-modelling-v2.md

 - In the **Create new Form** dialog, provide the following input
   - Form: Leave empty, this will be auto populated when you finish select the business process
   - Package: Leave default value
-  - Keep the Business Prrocess radio box selected
+  - Keep the Business Process radio box selected
   - Select Process: select **OrderAsset** from the drop down list
   - Select Form: select **Start Process Form**
   - Do not change the Form name that is generated for you